 - Attend at least one staff meeting a week as a living area.

 - Submit weekly report to senior resident assistant and area coordinator by Sunday at noon.

 - Check hall mailbox in Long Student Center weekly and post provided signs in a timely manner.

 - Respond to emergency calls on campus and refer the problem to the area coordinator, administrator on-call, Campus Safety, or 911.

 - Perform all functions of designated weeknight duty and designated rotating weekend duty.

-- Supervise and assess floor environment, individual resident needs, and student well-being through wellness checks.
+- Supervise and assess floor environment, physical floor needs, and individual resident needs.

 - Be an active listener, remain in touch with residents, facilitate problem solving, and refer students with problems to the appropriate offices.

-- Prepare and implement at least eight programs a year for assigned floor or wing using the programming model and five collaborative programs with the other resident assistants in the building.
+- Prepare and implement at least eight programs a year for your specific floor or wing using the programming model.

-- Resident assistants assigned to Irwin or Gessner will be supplied with a room when the hall is officially open.
-Resident assistants assigned to the NLC will be supplied a space in a double room and have an opportunity to choose a roommate.
+- The resident assistant will be supplied with a room when the hall is officially open.
+Irwin and Gessner staff will be supplied a SINGLE room with no roommate.
+NLC staff will be supplied a DOUBLE room and have the opportunity to choose a roommate.